dequelabs/cauldron/CONTRIBUTING.md

 ### Following Accessibility Annotations

-If working on a new component, you must follow the accessiblity annotations provided.
+If working on a new component, you must follow the accessibility annotations provided.
 This can include things like:

 - accessible names (making them required via props)
 - roles